 Now, the 20-year-old rising tennis star is shooting for the very title herself as she takes on six-time champion Serena Williams in the U.S. Open final on Saturday.

-Williams, considered one of the all-time greats in tennis, has a fan in Osaka, who considers the historic final her “dream match,” according to TIME.
+Williams, considered one of the all-time greats in tennis, has a fan in Osaka, who considers the historic final her “dream match,”

 A victory for the 36-year-old would bring her overall record up to 24 Grand Slam singles titles, tying a feat first achieved by Margaret Court.